 In walking customers through the operational features of our 1250 Series Exacta 2 digital torque and angle wrench, one of the first comments we hear is that the operators new to torque and angle will have to slow down a bit before they start to build new muscle memory.
 Everyone is fine with the pace change because safety is more important than speed.

-In the industrial assembly world trade offs are a given.
+In the industrial assembly world, trade-offs are a given.
 If greater accuracy is critical, then a different fastening strategy is required.
-Torque and angle is likely to be the basis of that strategy.
+Torque and angle are likely to be the basis of that strategy.

 Within our torque and angle functionality, there are five ways to consider angle in the torque calculation.